kle043/komle/README.md

-# komle
+# Komle Plus

-komle, a python library for WITSML, uses [PyXB](http://pyxb.sourceforge.net/) to marshal/unmarshal xml files according to the schemas.
+komle-plus is fork from [komle](https://github.com/kle043/komle), a python library for WITSML, uses [PyXB-E](https://github.com/renalreg/PyXB-X) to marshal/unmarshal xml files according to the schemas.

+What is this fork for?:

+At work I use some closed source tools that use Komle - some of which I keep.
+This repository has the necessary patches for komle to work for me.
+Intend to have a published copy of PyPI available and an automated test pipeline.

 Some of the features are: